Geodan/cow/README.md

 #### FeatureStore
 >cow.FeatureStore(core, [options])

 **description** The FeatureStore object.
 It is constructed with the featurestore options object in cow.featurestore([options]).
 The FeatureStore object is refered to as *fs* in the documentation.
-The fs keeps all features in the active herd in memory and syncs those with peers, the db and the map
+The fs keeps all features in the active project in memory and syncs those with peers, the db and the map

 core: the cow object